BANG Arts Festivals, Richmond Professional Institute,

 - From: RICHMOND PROFESSIONAL INSTITUTE

-- 901 WEST FRANKLIN STREET,RICHMOND, VIRGINIA, 23220,
+- 901 WEST FRANKLIN STREET,RICHMOND, VIRGINIA,

-353-2711, EXT.
+23220, 353-2711, EXT.
 36

 -

-- THE ANNUAL RICHMOND PROFESSIONAL INSTITUTE Spring
+- THE ANNUAL RICHMOND PROFESSIONAL INSTITUTE

-Arts Festival will be held March 21- March 25.
-(BANG, BANG, BANG) now in its third year has established itself as a major avant-garde
+Spring Arts Festival will be held March 21- March 25.
+1966 (BANG,

-as a regularly scheduled festival of the stature of the Ann Arbor ONCE
+GENERATION Magazine as a regularly scheduled festival of the stature of

-Festival.
-The New York FLUXUS Concerts, the New York Avant-Garde Festival,
+the Ann Arbor ONCE Festival.
+The New York FLUXUS Concerts, the New York

-The Antioch SUPER-VALU Series, the New York THEATRE RALLY, the Detroit
+Avant-Garde Festival, The Antioch SUPER-VALU Series, the New York

-RED DOOR GALLERY Series, the San Francisco PERFORMERS Choice Series, the
+THEATRE RALLY, the Detroit RED DOOR GALLERY Series, the San Francisco

-Seattle NEW DIRECTIONS IN MUSIC Concerts, the Waltham Mass.
-ROSE MUSEUM
+PERFORMERS Choice Series, the Seattle NEW DIRECTIONS IN MUSIC Concerts,

-SERIES, the SAN ANTOINIO McNay INSTITUTE Series and the BUFFALO CONTEMPORARY
+the Waltham Mass.
+ROSE MUSEUM SERIES, the SAN ANTOINIO McNay INSTITUTE

-MUSIC FESTIVAL.
-These Festivals and a growing umber of smaller irrecgulary
+a growing umber of smaller irrecgulary scheduled performances have been

-scheduled performances have been found to give contemporary artists working
+found to give contemporary artists working in new directions and with

-in new directions and with new concepts of traditional art forms an opportunity
+new concepts of traditional art forms an opportunity to perform,

-to perform, exhibit and discuss new directions.
+exhibit and discuss new directions.

 -

-- The RPI Festival has grown in scope and contribution
+- The RPI Festival has grown in scope and

-to the Art scene in Richmond.
+contribution to the Art scene in Richmond.
 The aims have not changed.
-These are to bring

-to Richmond contemporary music, dram, choreography, film, painting and
+These are to bring to Richmond contemporary music, dram, choreography,

-artists from outside the immediate community.
-This year with John Cage,
+with active creative artists from outside the immediate community.
+This

-David Tudor, Barnett Newman and Donald Judd, who have performed and exhibited
+year with John Cage, David Tudor, Barnett Newman and Donald Judd, who

-outside the United States, the festival takes on an international dimension.
+have performed and exhibited outside the United States, the festival

-We invite you to attend and participate in the broader and more exciting
+participate in the broader and more exciting program this year.

 -

-- Monday, March 21st: (1965) - 8:15 P.M.Scottish Rite Temple
+- Monday, March 21st: (1966) - 8:15 P.M.Scottish Rite Temple

 - JOHN CAGE AND DAVID TUDOR IN CONCERT